-All new members of teaching staff and trainee teachers meet with the SENCo as part of their induction; this is to allow the SENCo opportunity to explain the systems and structures in place around the school's SEND provision and practice and to discuss the needs of individual students
+All new members of teaching staff and trainee teachers meet with the SENDCo as part of their induction; this is to allow the SENDCo opportunity to explain the systems and structures in place around the school's SEND provision and practice and to discuss the needs of individual students.

-The academy's SENCo regularly attends the Local Authority SENCo network meetings in order to keep up to date with local and national updates in special educational needs.
-The SENCo is part of a Secondary School SENCo network within the local area.
+Maritime Academy's SENDCo regularly attends the Local Authority SENDCo network meetings in order to keep up to date with local and national updates in special educational needs.
+The SENDCo is part of a Secondary School SENDCo network within the local area.